-> Cocktail Hour – A short social event for guests to mingle, have a drink, and some appetizer before having dinner.
+Cocktail Hour – A short social event for guests to mingle, have a drink, and have some appetizers before having dinner.
 The cocktail hour occurs right after the ceremony.

-> Corsage – A small floral arrangement worn on the hands of mothers and grandmothers.
+Corsage – A small floral arrangement worn on the hands of mothers and grandmothers.

 Day-Of Coordinator (DOC) – The person responsible for managing your wedding day activity, ensuring that everything happens according to the plans.
 DOC only works on your wedding day and is usually hired when the budget doesn’t allow for a wedding planner.

 Destination Wedding – An out-of-town wedding.